pendulum-chain/spacewalk/README.md

 # Development

-To ease the maintenance of proper code formatting, please consider installing the pre-commit hook contained in this repository.
+To ease the maintenance of proper code formatting, please consider installing the pre-commit hook and /or the pre-push hook contained in this repository.
-This hook runs `rustfmt` on all the changed files in a commit, to ensure that changed files are properly formatted before committing.
+The pre-commit hook runs `rustfmt` on all the changed files in a commit, to ensure that changed files are properly formatted before committing.
 You can install the hook by running the following commands.

 ```
 .maintain/add-pre-commit.sh
 ```

+The pre-push hool runs clippy checks that are also performed in the CI of the repository.
+These checks need to be succesfull

 # Releases